mfullford/tunr_relationships/README.md

 #### Sprint 2 Managers and Songs through Artists

-Just like artists, managers need to highlight the hit songs they associated with.
+Just like artists, managers need to highlight the hit songs they are associated with.
 Like with artists, we'll add the songs to the show route of the managers.

 First, we need to create a ``has many`` relationship between managers and artists.
 Try to do